 What is the biggest cybersecurity threat to an average individual like me?
 What basic measures can I take to prevent an attack?

-The biggest threat is that your email login credentials are for sale on the dark web.
+The biggest cyber threat is that your email login credentials are for sale on the dark web.
 Once a cybercriminal has your email address and password, it can be game over when you think about what’s at stake.

 Sifting through your email, what can a cyberthief find?
 More login credentials to your bank accounts, cryptocurrency accounts, retirement accounts and what else?
 This is what you read about in the news every day because it is really happening to people.